exratione/lambda-complex/README.md

 APIs.
 A programmatic interface to how the applications is working (or not working) is a necessary part of a number of further refinements.

-### Deletion of Old CloudWatch Log Groups

-Currently CloudWatch log groups are not deleted when an application stack is deleted.
-This may or may not be desired, and so a deletion option or deletion tool would be useful.

 ### More Component Types

 Add further component types based on other ways to trigger Lambda functions